gexarchakos/contiki/apps/traffic/README.md

 #define TRAFFIC_PORT 9876
 ```

-For more see the example `traffic`.
+For more see the example [examples/traffic](https://github.com/gexarchakos/contiki/tree/traffic/examples/traffic).